mKeRix/room-assistant/docs/integrations/xiaomi-mi.md

 - LYWSDCGQ

-  (circular body, segment LCD, broadcasts temperature and humidity when it changes (and possibly periodically) and battery level once in an hour)
+  (circular body, segment LCD, broadcasts temperature and humidity when it changes and battery level periodically)

 - LYWSD03MMC